lucywang000/clj-statecharts/docs/content/docs/concepts.md

 ```

 - All keys that starts with an underscore (e.g. `_state`) is considered internal to
   clj-statecharts.
-Application code could read them, but should modify them.
+Application code could read them, but should not modify them.
 - All others keys are application-specific data, collectively called the
   "[context](https://en.wikipedia.org/wiki/UML_state_machine#Extended_states)" of the
   state machine.